Joan Severance

-Joan Marie Severance (December 23, 1958) is an American actress and former fashion model.
+Joan Marie Severance (born December 23, 1958) is an American actress and former fashion model.

 Early life

-Severance was born in Houston, Texas, the daughter of Martha and John C. Severance.
+Severance was born in Houston, Texas.
 Her father was an IBM systems manager who had to move frequently around the world.
 "By the time I was 11," said Severance, "we'd lived in 12 different places."
-Her family and she also lived in Libya, but in 1967 had to flee the country because of the Six-Day War.
+She and her family also lived in Libya, but in 1967 had to flee the country because of the Six-Day War.
 They left the Middle East and returned to the United States, settling in Houston.

 Severance attended Westbury High School, and at age 15, started modeling to make money for college.
 Although she hoped to become a veterinarian, she could not afford the cost of tuition.
 After appearing in the "Miss Houston" beauty contest, she was discovered by Alan Martin, a local photographer in Houston, who introduced her to John Casablancas.
 Casablancas signed her up with the Elite modeling agency and sent her on assignment to Paris.
 During this time, she met her future husband, model Eric Milan.